erickZatlas/neovim-config/docs/languages/README.md

 ### Format and Validate

-Once filetype is set, use `<leader>cf` to format and validate the file.
+Once filetype is set, use `<leader>cf` to format.
 Invalid syntax will show an error.

 ## Troubleshooting